chanlinna/W10-Graph-Traversal/README.md

 1. DFS(int startVertex): Performs a DFS starting from the given vertex and prints the traversal order.
 2. BFS(int startVertex): Performs a BFS starting from the given vertex and prints the traversal order.
+3. Display() : Prints the graph’s structure using Adjacency Matrix, Adjacency List, or Edge List.

 ## Overview of the Graph
 The graph used in this project is an undirected graph represented using an Adjacency List.
 In this representation, each vertex points to a list of its neighboring vertices.
 This structure allows efficient graph traversal using DFS and BFS.